apache/pulsar/site2/docs/getting-started-helm.md

     minikube service pulsar-mini-grafana -n pulsar
     ```

-2. The Grafana UI will be open in your browser.
-You can use username `pulsar` and password `pulsar` to log into Grafana Dashboard.
+2. The Grafana UI is open in your browser.
+You can use the username `pulsar` and password `pulsar` to log into the Grafana Dashboard.

 3. You can view dashboards for different components of a Pulsar cluster.